-Recognizing that utility service are a basic need and an essential element of adequate housing, PIPP programs help make sure that everyone has access to affordable utility services.
+Recognizing utility service as a basic need and an essential element of adequate housing, PIPP programs help make sure all have access to affordable utility service.
 Under a PIPP, low-income households pay a fixed percentage of their income for utility bills based on the Federal Poverty Level of that household.
 Each year over 20,000 RI households are put through the trauma of utility termination due to unaffordable bills.
 Many go weeks or months without access to basic needs.
 A PIPP would make utility bills more affordable for low-income households and help stop the shut-off crisis in RI.